konfou/konfou.github.io/_posts/2021-03-27-urbit-an-alien-system-software.md

 anylonger.
 Better go  back  to dojo  for now.
 This  level isn't  yet available for your character.

-To go  back to dojo  enter `:dojo`  or simply with  ^X. You can  see all commands and available tools, alongside an one-line summary running
+To  go back  to  dojo simply  with  ^X.  You can  see  all commands  and available tools, alongside an one-line summary running

 ```
 > +help